-Re-registration for returning students for the next school year takes place in January through SchoolAdmin.
+Re-registration for returning students for the next school year takes place in January through Finalsite Enrollment (formerly named SchoolAdmin).
 The re-registration fee (nonrefundable) is \$300 per family and is due at this time.
 The fee increases to \$350 per student if registration deadline is missed.